codeforkansascity/clear-my-record-law-codification/docs/database/overview.md

 ## How to identify

-Can we use the [The 2020-2021 MISSOURI CHARGE CODE MANUAL](https://www.mshp.dps.missouri.gov/CJ08Client/Home/ChargeCode)
+Can we use the [The 2020-2021 MISSOURI CHARGE CODE MANUAL](https://www.mshp.dps.missouri.gov/CJ08Client/Home/ChargeCode).

+Note: The API doc is not good but I found that https://www.mshp.dps.mo.gov/cj08service//api/chargeCodes/xml is an enpoint

 ## How to mark charges that are not eligible?